Today I’m talking about my favorite vegan sauerkraut recipes and uses – from veggie reubens, to salads, pizza, sandwiches, and more.

 Vegan sauerkraut recipes & uses

-Cool, crunchy addition to a green salad
+Add sauerkraut to a green salad

-Some people throw sauerkraut on the pizza before cooking, but I prefer to add it cold by the spoonful after the pie is cooked.
+Some people throw sauerkraut on the pizza before cooking.
+But I prefer to add it cold by the spoonful after the pie is cooked.

 Sauerkraut goes well with lots of pizza toppings like onions, garlic, tomatoes, red bell pepper, mushrooms, potatoes, or seitan sausage.